Evaluate the Fit

 - Want to bypass the capital gains tax on the significant appreciation

-- Want to take a federal charitable income tax deduction for the full amount of your gift
+- Want to take a federal charitable income tax deduction for the full amount of your gift (subject to limitations)

 See How it Works